 When decorating any space in your home, getting the lighting just right can be the difference between a beautiful room and an unattractive, dysfunctional area.
 Like kitchens, bathrooms, and offices, book nooks require just the right lighting to be useful.

-A reading area with poor lighting is not only less adorable, but also downright unpleasant.
+A small room or reading area with poor lighting is not only less adorable, but also downright unpleasant.
 Who wants to read in a dark and dreary corner?

 If you’re sad that your mini library is underused, try the following lighting tips for a better and brighter reading area: